-The transabdominal detection in the present study was 4 days earlier than observation of Martinez et al. (Martinez et al., 1998).
-Heartbeats were detected on day 25 in the present study, which is in agreement with the study of Medan et al., Martinez et al. and with most of other authors who reported heart beats around this time of pregnancy in sheeps (Padilla-
+This transabdominal detection in the present study was 4 days earlier than observation of Martinez et al (Martinez et al., 1998).

-Rivas et al., 2005; Martinez et al., 1998; Medan et al., 2004; Omontesea et al., 2012).
-On the 30th day of pregnancy, the fetus was surrounded by anechoic fluid and its location was toward the cranial side of urinary bladder, which is in agreement with the study conducted by Martinez et al. (Martinez et al., 1998).
+Heartbeats were detected on day 25 in the present study, which is in agreement with the study of Medan et al., Martinez et al. and with most of other authors who reported heart beats around this time of pregnancy in sheeps (Padilla-Rivas et al., 2005; Martinez et al., 1998; Medan et al., 2004; Omontesea et al., 2012).
+On the 30th day of pregnancy, the fetus was surrounded by anechoic fluid and its location was toward the cranial side of urinary bladder, which is in agreement with the study conducted by Martinez et al (Martinez et al., 1998).
 The earliest detection of placentome by transrectal ultrasonography as circular echoic structure facing toward the fetus was made on day 35 and measured up to day 98 with the help of transabdominal approach.
-Other investigators reported placentomes appear first as small echogenic densities in the wall of the uterus at days 26-28 of gestation (Buckrell et al., 1986; Kasikci et al., 2011).
+Other investigators reported that placentomes appear first as small echogenic densities in the wall of the uterus at days 26-28 of gestation (Buckrell et al., 1986; Kasikci et al., 2011).
 In some studies, placentomes were recognized clearly at 7 weeks of gestation or at day 38 of gestation (Padilla-Rivas et al., 2005).
 These investigators reported the presence of umbilical cord on the 30th day of gestation.
-On 49th day of gestation, skull, rib cage, the spinal cord of fetus, forelimbs, hind limbs, and other bony structures were seen in 2D image which was 1-week earlier than Suguna et al. (Suguna et al., 2008).
-Medan et al. also reported that skeletal structures were obvious at 2 months of pregnancy, almost 12 days later that present observations (Medan et al., 2004).
+On 49th day of gestation, skull, rib cage, the spinal cord of fetus, forelimbs, hind limbs, and other bony structures were seen in 2D image which was 1-week earlier than Suguna et al (Suguna et al., 2008).
+Medan et al. also reported that skeletal structures were obvious at 2 months of pregnancy, almost 12 days later that present observations (Padilla-Rivas et al., 2005).
 The fetus was mobile at this stage and by focusing on the fetus; rumination like the movement of mouth parts of the fetus was seen.

 Also reported movement of body part of the fetus on day 39 after conception in the sheep (Chandolia et al., 2005).
 In The 2D images had reported that the placentome increases in size and appeared as a 'C' or 'O' shaped (Lee et al., 2005).
 The 2nd month of pregnancy has been reported to be the best period for imaging placentomes (Suguna et al., 2008).
 On 75th day of gestation, both 2D images showed greater details of organs viz heart, kidney, urinary bladder, stomach, and liver of the fetus.
 There is no parallel study, reported on 3D ultrasonography.
-Similarly, no parallel study is available in goat regarding the development of fetal organs in utero (antenatal) using B-mode ultrasonography.
+Considering that goat and sheep are both small ruminants, then the results of the research conducted by Sadi in 2019 on the Markhoz goat are close to the results of the current research (Sadi, 2019).
 Matsas had also reported that the fetal skeleton grows rapidly between second and 3rd month of gestation (Matsas, 1997).
 The scrotum in the male fetus was identified on the 82nd day of gestation.
-In earlier studies, genital tubercle has been reported by various investigators.
-Ramphal has reported genital tubercle in ram at day 53 of gestation and scrotum on day 90 of gestation (Ramphal, 2000).
+In earlier studies, genital tubercle has been reported by various investigators.Ramphal has reported genital tubercle in ram at day 53 of gestation and scrotum on day 90 of gestation (Ramphal, 2000).
 Lack of more reports on this area could be due to less work on advanced pregnancy.
 Also reported that the fetal sex can be determined best in sagittal or cross-sectional position in buffaloes (Yotov et al., 2011).

-Between 110 and 120 days of gestation complete details of fetal stomach, heart, liver, gall bladder, kidney, and urinary bladder were seen in 2D ultrasonographic images but there is no previous parallel study in this area.
+Between 110 and 120 days of gestation complete details of fetal stomach, heart, liver, gall bladder, kidney, and urinary bladder were seen in 2D ultrasonographic images.
+These findings are similar to the research conducted by Sadi in 2022 on Kurdish sheep but there is no previous parallel study in this area (Sadi, 2022).